Patience you must have, my young padawan.

 I saved my favourite section for last, the montage towards the end which begins with Han Solo saying ‘Bring ‘em on, I prefer a straight fight to all this sneakin’ around’.
 This section was a joy to edit, mixing the sounds and the music together was great fun.
 There was a lot of give and take with the music editing, and a delicate balance to hiding some of the sharper transitions between the different music cues.

 The final step was creating the thumbnail image to use for the video.
 I decided to make a composite image of each star field from the opening titles of episodes one to six, and added the text in.
 I’m pretty happy with the results!

 This has been a labour of love and a homage to a great work and one that I’ve grown up with, Star Wars.
 If I’ve done my job right, you won’t be able to notice any of this and will just be able to enjoy the video.
 I’ve really enjoyed it and have learnt a lot of new editing skills, particularly in audio mixing.
 Maybe I’ll look at rebuilding the newer sections that have been released since with the newer movies.
 I might also try making my own recaps.

 Note: As the video includes copyrighted material I am unable to control any monetisation.
 I would hope no ads appear however YouTube has informed me that ads may appear on it.
 If ads do appear all revenue will be paid to the copyright owner.

-7 I would guess something close to 90 per cent of the sound effects are from the direct moment in the film that is being shown at the same time.
+I would estimate close to 90 per cent of the sound effects are from the direct moment in the film that is being shown at the same time. ↩︎